List of Denver Pioneers men's ice hockey seasons

 This is a season-by-season list of records compiled by Denver in men's ice hockey.

-Denver has won ten NCAA Men's Division I Ice Hockey Championships in its history, the most ever.
-Their most recent national championship was in 2024.
+Denver has won eleven NCAA Men's Division I Ice Hockey Championships in its history, the most ever.
+Their most recent national championship was in 2026.
 Denver won the first three NCAA tournaments they participated in (an NCAA record) as well as winning their first seven NCAA tournament games (also a record).